Helix-sy/EventSourcing/README.md

 Swagger UI provides a user-friendly way to interact with the API without needing external tools like Postman.

-## 📚 Understanding Event Sourcing - The Book

-### Book
-The book is written in public and current progress can always be checked [here](https://eventmodelers.de/das-eventsourcing-buch).

-The GitHub Repository including all source code can be found [here](https://github.com/dilgerma/eventsourcing-book).

 ## 📝 License
 This project is licensed under the MIT License.